Individual health insurance

 Children’s health insurance offers cover tailored specifically for children such as paediatric services or specialised children’s hospitals.

-Am I already getting health insurance?
+Have I already got health insurance?

-Before taking out an individual health insurance policy, check whether you’re already receiving coverage through other means - some premium bank accounts offer health insurance alongside, while your employer may also have a company plan available.
+Some premium bank accounts offer health insurance alongside, while your employer may also have a company plan available.

 How do I apply for individual health insurance?